NETL-RIC/pipeline_sphinx_documentation/README.md

 To build your changes, execute the makefile on unix via `make html`, or `make.bat html` on Windows.

+## Looking at the Output Documentation

-The built html files in the `build/html` folder can be viewed with any web browser.
-The main page that leads to all others is index.html
+The built html files in the `_build/html` folder can be viewed with any web browser.
+The main page that leads to all others is index.html.
+I have modified the `_build` folder to be at the same directory level as `source`, instead of the default which is inside of `source`.